Netanyahu fires defense minister for urging halt to overhaul

 Tens of thousands of people have taken to the streets over the past three months to demonstrate against the plan.

-Leaders of Israel’s vibrant high-tech industry have said the changes will scare away investors, former top security officials have spoken out against the plan and key allies, including the United States and Germany, have voiced concerns
+Leaders of Israel’s vibrant high-tech industry have said the changes will scare away investors, former top security officials have spoken out against the plan and key allies, including the United States and Germany, have voiced concerns.

 In recent weeks discontent has even surged from within Israel’s army – the most popular and respected institution among Israel’s Jewish majority.
 A growing number of Israeli reservists, including fighter pilots, have threatened to withdraw from voluntary duty in the past weeks.